joekas/hello-world/README.md

 # hello-world
 learning git
-Learning Git and going throgh the tutorial.
+Learning Git and going through the tutorial.